leanprover/theorem_proving_in_lean4/dependent_type_theory.rst

 Notice that ``Π x : α, β`` makes sense for any expression ``β : Type``.
 When the value of ``β`` depends on ``x`` (as does, for example, the expression ``β x`` in the previous paragraph), ``Π x : α, β`` denotes a dependent function type.
 When ``β`` doesn't depend on ``x``, ``Π x : α, β`` is no different from the type ``α → β``.
 Indeed, in dependent type theory (and in Lean), the Pi construction is fundamental, and ``α → β`` is just notation for ``Π x : α, β`` when ``β`` does not depend on ``x``.

 Returning to the example of lists, we can model some basic list operations as follows.
-We use ``namespace hide`` to avoid a naming conflict with the ``list`` type defined in the standard library.
+We use ``namespace hidden`` to avoid a naming conflict with the ``list`` type defined in the standard library.

 .. code-block:: lean

-    namespace hide
+    namespace hidden

     universe u